Literature

 25/05/2026

-Saint JohnBorn in Sant Joan in 1998, Júlia Febrer Bausà is part of this new generation of voices that approach poetry with their own perspective, made of words, images, and matter.
-Her name has begun to resonate strongly within the literary landscape after winning the Premi Ciutat de Manacor de Poesia Miquel Àngel Riera 2025 with Arrel inoïda, a work that confirms the solidity of an author who is still young but already possesses a well-defined poetic universe.
-This recognition was joined this year by the Premi Martí Dot de Poesia, organized by the Sant Feliu de Llobregat City Council, for the poetry collection Llum de cendra which will be published in the autumn.
+Saint JohnBorn in Sant Joan in 1998, Júlia Febrer Bausà is part of this new generation of voices that approach poetry with their own perspective, made of word, image, and matter.
+Her name has begun to resonate strongly within the literary landscape after winning the Ciutat de Manacor de Poesia Miquel Àngel Riera 2025 prize with Arrel inoïda, a work that confirms the solidity of an author still young, but with an already well-defined poetic universe.
+This recognition has been joined this year by the Martí Dot de Poesia prize, organized by the Sant Feliu de Llobregat City Council, for the poetry collection Llum de cendra, which will be published in the autumn.

 When did you discover that poetry was a form of expression for you?

-— At IES Mossèn Alcover in Manacor, I had a Catalan teacher who introduced me to Catalan literature, and it really caught my attention.
-An assignment consisted of writing a poem about a season of the year, and that really interested me.
-With a friend, we used to go to the Manacor library to read poetry, and I started discovering poetesses and also younger female authors.
+— At IES Mossèn Alcover in Manacor I had a Catalan teacher who introduced us to Catalan literature and it really caught my attention.
+An assignment consisted of writing a poem about a season of the year, and that already interested me a lot.
+With a friend, we used to go to the Manacor library to read poetry and I started to discover poetesses and also younger authors.
 I found a form of expression with which I felt comfortable and identified.
 From then on, I always carried a notebook where I would write.
-It was a very intimate thing.
+It was something very intimate.
 During my degree, I already saw that poetic language was where I felt most comfortable.
 And when I made sculptures, I linked everything to books I had liked.
-Quotes from poets inspired me to create more manual work.
-Last year, at the Escola de Mallorquí, they had posted the Manacor Awards, and that's when I gathered everything I had done.
+Quotes from poets inspired me to create a more manual work.
+Last year, at the Escola de Mallorquí, they had posted the Manacor awards, and that's when I gathered everything I had done.

 Where does the title Arrel inoïda come from?